DanielMartensson/Open-SAE-J1939/README.md

 #include "Open SAE J1939/Open SAE J1939/Open_SAE_J1939.h"
 ```
  - Step 5: Create the `J1939 j1939 = {0};` inside your application code.
 You can see inside the examples how I have done
- - Step 6: Set the addresses to `0xFF`
+ - Step 6: Set the other ECU addresses to broadcast address `0xFF`
 ```
-/* Important to sent all non-address to 0xFF - Else we cannot use ECU address 0x0 */ for(uint8_t i = 0; i < 255; i++)
+/* Important to sent all non-address to 0xFF - Else we cannot use ECU address 0x0 because this library remembers the ECU addresses. */ for(uint8_t i = 0; i < 255; i++)
-	j1939.ECU_address[i] = 0xFF;
+	j1939.ECU_address[i] = 0xFF; /* 0xFF is not a ECU address, only a broadcast address according to SAE J1939 */

 ```
 - Step 7: Set your ECU address between `0x0` to `0xFD`.
 I select `0x80`